jxckgan/Mandelbrot-UnityApp/README.md

  - L: Rotate Left
  - R: Rotate Right

 Using the `Lerp` function in Unity, we have successfully made a smooth navigation experience of the fractal.
-E.g.
+This is accomplished via the use of:

 ```cs
  smoothPos = Vector2.Lerp(smoothPos, pos, .03f); // Movement